francescogerardomarra/its/learning/docker/architecture/component/host/host.md

 # Docker Host

-The docker host is composed by these components:
+The docker host is composed of these components:

 - **Docker Daemon (dockerd)**:
   - runs on the host machine;